RazorGold/mycobot_320_joy/README.md

 ## Prerequisites

-1. **Install pymycobot.**  The official mycobot_ros2 README notes that you must have the Python library installed to communicate with the arm【636979306340876†L274-L302】:
+1. **Install pymycobot.**  The official mycobot_ros2 README notes that you must have the Python library installed to communicate with the arm:
    ```bash
    pip install --user pymycobot
    ```